 Tip: Even when you work with only Excel files, your source folder might contain temporary files.
 The names of these files start with “~” (a tilde) and have the “.tmp” extension.
 You best filter out the temporary files because Power Query can import these.

 We are now left with .xlsx files only.
 Yet the file named “Notes” does not belong in the consolidation.
-This Power Query solution is build having in mind that the files that need to be consolidated start with “Data – “.
+This Power Query solution is built having in mind that the files that need to be consolidated start with “Data – “.

 To make sure we end up with only the Data files: